bigbluebutton/bigbluebutton/docs/docs/administration/install.md

 If you don't see this, do `sudo systemctl set-environment LANG=en_US.UTF-8` and run the above `sudo systemctl show-environment` again and confirm you see `LANG=en_US.UTF-8` in the output.

-Next, check that your server has (at lest) 16G of memory using the command `free -h`.
+Next, check that your server has (at least) 16G of memory using the command `free -h`.
 Here's the output from one of our test servers.

 ```bash
 $ free -h